mohanrajendran/mohanrajendran.github.io/_sicp/Solution3_4.md

 ### Exercise 3.41<a id="Exercise3_41">&nbsp;</a>

 In this exercise, Ben Bitdiddle replaces access to balance from `balance` to `(protected (lambda () balance))`.
 I think that this replacement is not required.
 This is mainly because accessing `balance` is a single operation.
 Thus we will not get any other operation interleaving with this access.
 Furthermore, mutations to `balance` is done using serialized methods and that ensures safe and consistent operations.
 Only place where interference might occur is when one tries to access `balance` in the middle of `withdraw` and `deposit` operations.
 This technically is not a faulty operation since we only consider the data to be mutated once these operations are over.

+### Exercise 3.42<a id="Exercise3_42">&nbsp;</a>

+In this exercise, we have another change by Ben Bitdiddle, he changes `make-account` so that `dispatch` returns pre-protected functions instead of protecting function each time its accessed.
+This is a valid change since protection only comes into play when executing.
+When the protection is applied is immaterial.